Miami Battery Defense Attorney

 Domestic Battery

-Domestic battery against a household or family member, including spouses, former partners, or co-parents.
+Battery against a household or family member, including spouses, former partners, or co-parents.
 Domestic battery often leads to no-contact orders, required counseling, and social stigma.

 -